 - 4.1 Where possible and appropriate, the Monitoring Officer will seek to resolve the Complaint informally, without the need for a formal investigation.
 Such informal resolution may involve the Councillor accepting that their conduct was unacceptable and offering an apology, or other remedial action by the Council or the respective parish or town council. - 4.2 The Monitoring Officer will review every Complaint received and, after consultation with the Independent Person, take a decision as to whether it merits formal investigation.
 They will have regard to, but are not bound to follow, the guidelines set out in Appendix 1.
-This decision will normally be taken within 15 working days of receipt of the Complaint.
-When the Monitoring Officer has taken a decision, they
+This decision will normally be taken within 15 working days of receipt of the Complaint, but on some occasions it may take longer.

-- will inform the Complainant, the Councillor and the Clerk (if appropriate) of their decision and the reasons for that decision. - 4.3 Where the Monitoring Officer requires additional information in order to come to a decision, they may ask the Complainant, the Councillor or the Clerk (if appropriate) for such information.
-Where a Complaint relates to a parish or town councillor, the Monitoring Officer may also seek the views of the respective parish or town council before deciding whether the Complaint merits formal investigation. - 4.4 If the Complaint alleges criminal conduct or breach of a regulation by any person, the Monitoring Officer has the power to call in the Police and/or other regulatory agencies.
-In such cases it may be necessary to postpone consideration of the Complaint until the Police or other action has been concluded. - 4.5 If the Monitoring Officer decides not to investigate a Complaint, they will nevertheless report this to the next ordinary meeting of the Standards Committee and the relevant parish or town council (if appropriate) for information.
+- 4.3 When the Monitoring Officer has made a decision, they will inform the Complainant, the Councillor and the Clerk (if applicable) of their decision and the reasons for that decision.
+Depending on the circumstances of a complaint and the allegations being made, a decision can be communicated via a Decision Notice, which provides detailed reasons for the decision, or alternatively by letter or email, which outlines the reasons.
+This will be at the discretion of the Monitoring Officer in consultation with the Independent Person. - 4.4 Where the Monitoring Officer requires additional information in order to come to a decision, they may ask the Complainant, the Councillor or the Clerk (if applicable) for such information.
+Where a Complaint relates to a parish or town councillor, the Monitoring Officer may also seek the views of the respective parish or town council before deciding whether the Complaint merits formal investigation. - 4.5 If the Complaint alleges criminal conduct or breach of a regulation by any person, the Monitoring Officer has the power to call in the Police and/or other regulatory agencies.
+In such cases it may be necessary to postpone consideration of the Complaint until the Police or other action has been concluded. - 4.6 If the Monitoring Officer decides not to investigate a Complaint, they will nevertheless report this to the next ordinary meeting of the Standards Committee and the relevant parish or town council (if applicable) for information.